Bunch of grapes sign refers to the ultrasound appearance of multiple cystic spaces or lesions and it has been described in a number of settings:

 On a well-centered chest posteroanterior (PA) radiograph the density of the hilum is comparable on...

 A Denver shunt, or peritoneovenous shunt, is a device used to shunt ascites to the superior vena cava in patients with refractory ascites.

 The proximal end is located in the peritoneal cavity and the distal end in the superior vena cava, with a subcutaneous course in the anterior chest wall.
 It...

-There is a recognised female predilection.
+There is a recognized female predilection.
 It has a bimodal age of presentation depending on the variant:

-Desmoid tumors are benign, non-inflammatory fibroblastic tumors (see WHO 2002 classification of soft tissue tumors) with a tendency for local invasion and recurrence but without metastasis.
+Desmoid tumors are benign, non-inflammatory fibroblastic tumors with a tendency for local invasion and recurrence but without metastasis.

-Desmoplastic fibromas are extremely rare bone tumors that do not metastasise but may be locally aggressive.
+Desmoplastic fibromas are extremely rare bone tumors that do not metastasize but may be locally aggressive.
 They are considered to be a bony counterpart of soft tissue desmoid tumors and are histologically identical.

 Incidence is ~0.3%.
 The most common areas of involveme...

 Desmoplastic small round cell tumors are a rare and highly aggressive primary peritoneal malignancy.

 They are usually seen in young adolescents and has male predominance with a mean survival of 2-3 years.